contentful/contentful.js/README.md

 ### Troubleshooting

-- **I get the error: Unable to resolve module `http`** - Our SDK is supplied as node and browser version.
+- **I get the error: Unable to resolve module `http`** - Our library is supplied as node and browser version.
 Most non-node environments, like React Native, act like a browser.
 To force using of the browser version, you can require it via: `const { createClient } = require('contentful/dist/contentful.browser.min.js')`
 - **Can I use it with typescript?** - Yes, there is also a type definition file
-- **Is the SDK doing any caching?** - No, check this [issue](https://github.com/contentful/contentful.js/issues/83) for more infos
+- **Is the library doing any caching?** - No, check this [issue](https://github.com/contentful/contentful.js/issues/83) for more infos

 ### Advanced Concepts